rccordell/s22bl/syllabus.md

 ### Acknowledgements

-In developing this course I learned from many people, but I particularly thank [Whitney Trettien](http://whitneyannetrettien.com/), [Anastasia Salter](http://selfloud.net/), [Matthew ](https://m.wordpress.com/), and [Kari Kraus](http://www.karikraus.com/) for graduate syllabi from which I drew particular inspiration.
+In developing this course I learned from many people, but I particularly thank [Whitney Trettien](http://whitneyannetrettien.com/), [Matthew Kirschenbaum](https://mkirschenbaum.wordpress.com/), and [Kari Kraus](http://www.karikraus.com/) for graduate syllabi from which I drew particular inspiration.
+I thank Matthew and Kari, in particular, for the [Book Lab moniker](https://english.umd.edu/research-innovation/booklab), which they graciously agreed to share.

 ### Pre- and Co-requisites

 BookLab presumes no prior experience and thus is well suited for all students interested in book history, digital humanities, or adjacent fields.

-## Course Context

-This course meets a number of learning outcomes connected to program objectives for the the MS/LIS and PhD in Information Sciences programs, which in turn connect to larger iSchool and University of Illinois learning goals.

-### Student Learning Objectives or Outcomes

-Upon successful completion of the course, you will be able to:

-ADD THESE HERE

-### Program Learning Outcomes

-+ Use evidence to help address information problems, meet information needs, and create relationships in their institutions, communities, profession, and the world.
-(MS/LIS)
-+ Compare and critique contemporary information practices, structures, and standards in relation to historical and global alternatives.
-(MS/LIS)
-+ Discover how complex, interdependent global systems—including informational, social, and technical —affect and are affected by the characteristics and behavior of individuals, communities, and institutions.
-(PhD)
-+ Acquire broad and deep expertise, including knowledge and skills, acrosssubfields of information science.
-This includes the ability to engage with, plan, and conduct interdisciplinary research.
-(PhD)

-### iSchool Goal

-This course meets the following goal for the iSchool:

-+ Maintain global leadership in education for the information professions

-### University of Illinois Campus-Wide Learning Goals

-This course meets the following goals set by the University of Illinois:

-+ 1. Intellectual Reasoning and Knowledge
-+ 2. Creative Inquiry and Discovery
-+ 4. Social Awareness and Cultural Understanding

 ## Course Materials